pen-lang/pen/README.md

 - [System injection](https://pen-lang.org/advanced-features/system-injection.html) is a novel mechanism to isolate application logic from implementation details.
 - It injects system functions into applications explicitly.
-- Developers can also define their own system functions.
+- Developers can even define their own system functions.

 ### Others